Sentience-Framework/sentience-v2/documentation/documents/routing.md

 ## 2. Setting callback and middleware

-To set the callback and middleware, Sentience allows you to method chain setter functions upon calling the `create()` method.
+To set the callback and middleware, Sentience allows you to method chain setter functions upon calling the `register()` method.

 Example:
 ```
-Route::create()
-    ->setCallback([PublicController::class, 'homepage'])
+Route::register('/', [PublicController::class, 'homepage'])
     ->setMiddleware([
         [TrackingMiddleware::class, 'registerPageVisit']
     ])